jquense/react-input-message/README.md

 __`group`__: an arbitrary group name that allows inputs to be triggered together.
 If a `for` prop is specified then the `group` prop identifies the trigger as a member of that group.
-If the `for` prop is excluded then the `group` prop identifies which group to trigger validation for.
+If the `for` prop is excluded then the `group` prop identifies which group to trigger validation for, use the special value `'@all'` to trigger validation for every known name.

 __`inject`__: a function that is passed the child, `active` boolean. returns an object of props to add to the child.